WHERE DO I START?

 Receive FREE Foreclosure Defense Documents that can stop a foreclosure and help you lay the necessary groundwork for a mortgage fraud lawsuit.

 Breaking News for Homeowners Facing Foreclosure:

+The Banks Business Model is Foreclosing on Homeowners.
 Securitization is the reason banks want homeowners to foreclose.
 When a bank assigns the risk of a loan to the investors (certificate holders) of a Real Estate Investment Conduit Trust (SPV), the “bank” is no longer a traditional bank that gets the benefit of mortgage payments.

 Banks benefit from foreclosures more than loan modifications because of something called “creaming the debt.”
 If the Banks modify the loan, their penalties and fees might not get paid to them.
 When they foreclose, they get their penalties first, before the investors– which is the “creaming.”

 When foreclosure becomes a possibility, like when a borrower misses a payment or asks for a modification, the banks seize the opportunity for increased profit by foreclosure.
 Foreclosure is clearly the fattest pot of gold possible and it’s for this reason foreclosure is the bank’s primary goal.
 The banks take the risk of litigation because few people sue, but getting legal information as soon as possible can make the difference between homeowners asserting their rights, or losing their homes while being bulldozed by the bank.

 Dishonest scales are an abomination to the Lord, but a just weight is His delight.